A1795066711/Binoculars/README.md

 ### the Overview.pdf
     The Overview of the team work
 ### System Integration.docx, HCI Pre.ppt
-    Works of System Integration Group and Human Interaction Group respectively
+    Some works of System Integration Group and Human Interaction Group respectively
 ### item matrix.docx
     Items used for the design
 ### stream.png